Hydrogel Mechanical Testing

 Importance of Mechanical Testing in ECM and Decellularized Matrix Research

 These measurements guide material selection, formulation tuning and scaffold design for tissue engineering and biomedical applications.
+If you’ve got soft materials and not sure what mechanical characterization you need, check out our Soft Materials Testing Systems guide.

 Recommended CellScale Instruments for Hydrogel Mechanics Research